cbourke/ComputerScienceI/honors/documents/syllabus.md

 encouraged to collaborate with any individual and to receive as much help as you desire on the exercises.

-### Project
+### Attendance

-There is an end-of-semester programming project due on the Friday of "dead week."
-This project must be completed individually by each student and no collaboration is allowed.
-You may consult with each other at a *high level* but may not share or view other student code.
+To ensure participation your attendance **and** engagement in your weekly lab/hack sessions will be graded.
+Each session will be worth 10 points.
+To earn the full 10 points you must:

+  * Attend **both** the lab and hack session for the entire time.
+Do not be more than 5 minutes late.
+  * Put forth a full effort.
+You must work on the lab/hack for that week or for other material in the course; you may not work on other material or remain idle.
+  * You may only leave the lab/hack session early if you have already completed both the lab and hack for that module.

+**Alternative**

+It is understandable that you may not be able to attend every lab/hack session or that your background or approach to this material means you don't need the structured environment that the lab/hack session provides.
+As an alternative, *if you can prove yourself capable* of completing labs and hacks on your own you may choose not to attend the lab/hack session.

+If you attend as outlined above, you get the full 10 points.
+If you choose not to attend, you may still earn the 10 points ***provided*** that you earn at least 75% of the remaining points for each module (Reading/Lab/Hack).
+If you do not attend and you earn less than 75% of the points for the module, you will get a zero for the attendance portion of the module.

 ### Exams

-There will be one midterm exam and a comprehensive final exam.
+There will be two regular exams, one midterm exam, and a comprehensive final exam.
 These will be open-book, open-note, *required computer* exams.
+The exams
-The exams consist of live coding exercises for which you will need your own machine as you will be coding and submitting programs online for grading.
+consist of live coding exercises for which you will need your own machine as you will be coding and submitting programs online for grading.
 More details will be announced closer to the exam dates.